Sq00ky/Blog/_posts/2020-07-10-certifications.md

 **My thought's and opinions** - This certification is for *someone*, I think that person is a beginner, absolute begineer looking to get familiarized with networking and networking technologies.
 I wouldn't recommend it to many people.

-# Bonus Free Courses/Certifications/Certificates of Completion
+# Bonus: Free Courses/Certifications/Certificates of Completion

 ## Fortinet